codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Descendants-and-children-c78b.md

 ## Seeing it another way

-Consider we have the html as `example1.html` in the top left window.
+Consider we have the HTML as `example1.html` in the top left window.

 Look at the bottom left window and the green tags are the descendants of the body tag.